Governance Assurance & Capital Stewardship

 The broader development strategy remained intact.
 No structural redesign was required.
 No reactive crisis management occurred.

-Alignment was restored before consequence crystallised.
+Alignment was restored before contractual consequence could crystallise.

 Governance Architecture in Practice